boospot/skeleton-gutenberg-blocks/README.md

 # sgb
-Sgb for WordPress Plugin Boilerplate with Namespace
+Skeleton for WordPress Plugin Boilerplate with Namespace and Gutenberg Block support

 Changes to Made: